xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SERIES**(name\_ref, categories, **values, plot\_order**)

-Name\_ref    is the name of the data series.
+Name\_ref&nbsp;&nbsp;&nbsp;&nbsp;is the name of the data series.
 It can be an external reference to a single cell or a name defined as a single cell.
 Name\_ref can also be text enclosed in quotation marks (for example, "Projected Sales").

-Categories    is an external reference to the name of the workbook and to the cells that contain one of the following sets of data:
+Categories&nbsp;&nbsp;&nbsp;&nbsp;is an external reference to the name of the workbook and to the cells that contain one of the following sets of data:

   - > Category labels for all charts except xy (scatter) charts

   - > X-coordinate data for xy (scatter) charts

->
+> &nbsp;

-Values    is an external reference to the name of the workbook and to the cells that contain values (or y-coordinate data in scatter charts).
+Values&nbsp;&nbsp;&nbsp;&nbsp;is an external reference to the name of the workbook and to the cells that contain values (or y-coordinate data in scatter charts).

-Plot\_order    is an integer specifying whether the series is plotted first, second, or third, and so on, in the chart.
+Plot\_order&nbsp;&nbsp;&nbsp;&nbsp;is an integer specifying whether the series is plotted first, second, or third, and so on, in the chart.
 No two series can have the same plot\_order.

 **Remarks**